+ Profile + Job

 It would be nice if after all this wonderful open communication, a decision is made that leaves both the parents and babysitter happy.
 But what if it doesn’t?
 What if the parents don’t want you to be in charge when they’re around?
 Or what if they say they do, but when they are home they’re constantly interfering?

-• Plan more activities outside the home.
+• Lydia suggests to "Try to get as far away from the working parent or adult as you can" to avoid any interference.
 Plan a field trip, go swimming, to the park, on a play date, etc. This will take away the temptation to seek out Mom and Dad.
 Plus, this will be loads of fun!

 • Organize a super fun and involved project at home.
 There are some crafts that literally take hours to complete.
 For instance, paper mache, a baking project, an experiment of some sort.
 Just don’t blow anything up.